-Compare pet insurance estimates for your British Shorthair from NZ's top providers.
-British Shorthairs are a popular medium-to-large pedigree breed - find the right cover for conditions like hypertrophic cardiomyopathy, polycystic kidney disease, and hip dysplasia.
+Compare pet insurance estimates for your British Shorthair from Australia's leading providers.
+British Shorthairs are a stocky breed prone to conditions like hypertrophic cardiomyopathy, polycystic kidney disease, and obesity.

 Popular Choice Featured Provider